-The Sony WH-1000XM3 over-ears are among the best wireless headphones we've ever heard, it’s hard to imagine that pre-summer 2016, Sony didn’t have a premium pair of wireless noise-cancelling headphones in its arsenal.
+Given the Sony WH-1000XM3 over-ears are among the best wireless headphones we've ever heard, it’s hard to imagine that pre-summer 2016, Sony didn’t have a premium pair of wireless, noise-cancelling headphones in its arsenal.
 Then out of nowhere, the WH-1000X pair appeared, challenged noise-cancelling supremo Bose, and ran off with one of our coveted Awards.

-A year later, a second-generation model, the WH-1000XM2s brought with it tweaks that solidified Sony’s new-found noise-cancelling reputation.
+A year later, a second-generation model, the WH-1000XM2 brought with it tweaks that solidified Sony’s new-found noise-cancelling reputation.
 But increased competition, notably from the Bowers & Wilkins PX, meant it didn’t pick up an Award.

 But even when that second-gen model was released, their successor was already in development.
 The lengthy gestation period of the Sony WH-1000XM3 headphones is the result of a move to analogue amplification, resulting in a significantly improved audio performance over their predecessors, according to Sony.

 Build & comfort